Journaling prompts for grief

 I know, I know, a therapist who suggests journaling.
 How unique!
 Journaling is not for everyone — no intervention is one sized fits all — but these questions can be a beautiful place to start exploring your grief.
 I suggest setting the scene: get comfortable physically, open a new document and/or crack open a notebook, light a candle or a stick of incense, and see what comes out on the page.
 There is something special and important about externalizing your experience, getting it out of your head.

-• What do ‘griefbursts’ or grief attacks look like for you?
-When and where did you last experience one?
+• What do griefbursts (or grief attacks) look like for me?
+When and where did I last notice one showing up?

-• How do you feel about the concept of learning to reconcile rather than get over grief?
+• How do I feel about the idea of reconciling with grief, rather than “getting over” it?

-• What is a mantra you can return to when you feel overwhelmed by grief?
-Where should that mantra be, so that you can access it?
+• What mantra or phrase can I return to when I feel overwhelmed by grief?
+Where might I place it so I can easily reach for it when I need it?

-• If you could tell your deceased person about your day, what would you tell them?
+• If I could tell my deceased person about my day, what would I share with them?

-• If I could forgive them for something, it would be…
+• If I could forgive them for something, what would it be?

-• I feel most connected to my loved one when…
+• I feel closest to my loved one when…

 Previous